 Highlights from the Fall 2012 enrollment numbers also include:

 - Enrollment of international students is up 19.1 percent to 2,217 students compared to 1,862 in the previous year.

 - Enrollment at Kent State University at Geauga is up 3.34 percent.
 Kent State Geauga reported 1,548 students for Fall 2012 compared to 1,498 in the previous year.

 - Graduate enrollment has increased 10.05 percent.

 - Enrollment in Kent State’s College of Public Health has increased to 676 students (553 undergraduate and 123 graduate students), showing an impressive 428 percent growth since the college’s launch with 128 students in Fall 2010.

 - Kent State’s newest school, the School of Digital Sciences, which started last fall with three students, now has 97 students (69 undergraduate and 28 graduate students) this year, representing an outstanding 3,133 percent growth.

-- Enrollment in Kent State’s College of Podiatric Health, the university’s newest college, has 430 students.
+- Enrollment in Kent State’s College of Podiatric Medicine, the university’s newest college, has 430 students.

 Kent State’s eight campuses are located in Ashtabula, East Liverpool, Geauga, Kent, Salem, Stark, Trumbull and Tuscarawas.
 For more information about Kent State, visit www.kent.edu.